loureirorg/php-cachedf/README.md

 * the file of function
 * others variables (user-defined)

-when you call again this function (even by other php, client, day) we get the return cached.
-You always can invalidate a data (or group of data) by calling "flush_cache" with the appropriate arguments.
+when you call again this function (even by other php, client, day) we'll get the cached result.
+You always can invalidate a data (or a group of function) by calling "cachedf_flush" with the appropriate arguments.

 ##When NOT to use
 * DON'T use: in functions which makes data updates (databases, variables, etc);